WeAreDotnet/dotnet-creator-cards/README.md

 You must add the full URL to your GitHub profile to your card, so we can assign it to the member account that used the same GitHub account for sign-up.

+## Two Steps

+To becaome a creator a card and a member account is required.
+When your card has the GitHub URL of the account you have been using to sign-up we are going to link your account automatically to your card.

 ## What Are Creators?
 By creators, we mean enthusiasts who create content for Blogs, YouTube, Twitch, Books, and tutorial platforms (e.g. Pluralsight).
 The content can be free or paid.